By Michael Tobias

 The EPA recommends three basic strategies:

 - Source control that involves eliminating the source of air pollution or reducing its emissions.
 So, for instance, if there are materials in the house that contain asbestos, rather than removing them (which in itself can cause contamination if the material breaks up), it may be possible to seal the area.
 Source control is considered to be the most effective solution for homes.
+For any help with this you can consult any number of contractor lead generation sites for professionals who can help.

 - Improved ventilation that effectively brings more fresh outdoor air into the home or office.
 Presuming there is a ventilation system in place, opening doors and windows, operating attic or window fans, or running window air-conditioners while the vent control is open will increase the ventilation rate from outside.
 If there are kitchen and bathroom fans that exhaust outdoors, these will remove air pollutants from these rooms and also increase the ventilation rate.